vapor/docs/docs/upgrading.es.md

 ## Servicios

-Vapor 4's services APIs have been simplified to make it easier for you to discover and use services.
-Services are now exposed as methods and properties on `Application` and `Request` which allows the compiler to help you use them.
 Las APIs de servicios de Vapor 4 se han simplificado para que resulte más fácil descubrir y utilizar los servicios.
 Los servicios ahora están expuestos como métodos y propiedades en `Application` y `Request`, lo que permite al compilador ayudar a usarlos.

 Para entender esto mejor, echemos un vistazo a algunos ejemplos.